Search for Product

 Important Note: Do NOT soak your tools in Bar Keepers Friend as the oxalic acid can harm the finish if left on for too long.

-Once you have removed the rust, dry the tool with a cotton cloth or towel and set on the tarp to fully dry.
+Once you have removed the rust, dry the tool with a cotton cloth or towel and set it on the tarp to fully dry.

 Disinfecting Garden Tools